Nono-007/info-science/journal.md

 - I learned the basic logic of computer science.
 3. what questions do I have?
 - I'm still unsure that how each programing language relates to the basic logic.
+ 2/10
+1. what did you do?
+- I did programing of mouseClicked dice.
+2. what did you learn?
+- I learned how to set mouseClicked and change the coler of the circle.
+3. what questions do I have?
+- I'm still unsure the difference bitween ellipce and circle.

 # Solution to the homework
 I made my initial only using triangles